tmtsoftware/hcd-ucla/README.md

 sendRequest(String,int) - used for command that requests some kind of response.

-submit(String, ArrayList<Object>) - main method that has ability to distinguish command and request, as well as output formatting.
+submit(String, ArrayList<Object>) - key method that has ability to distinguish command and request, as well as output formatting.